Which is Better: Leasing a Car or Buying a Car?

 The answer is — it depends.
 It’s not possible to simply say that one is always better than the other because the answer depends on the specifics of each individual situation, which we will explain further.

-Leasing is a great option for some people, but not for others.
+Leasing a car is a great option for some people, but not for others.
 Some will not qualify because of credit, income, or other requirements.
-Therefore, if you are considering leasing, it’s important to know how to determine if leasing is a good option for you, or if you qualify.
+Therefore, if you are considering leasing, it’s important to know how to determine if a lease is a good option for you, or if you qualify.

 Lease vs Buy: The Basics